maxwellspyk/maxwellspyk/README.md

-I make Apps and train machines to predict stuff.
+I make Apps and train machines to analyse and predict stuff.